-BPCC has an open admissions policy established by the Louisiana Legislature and approved by the Board of Regents and Louisiana Community & Technical College System.
+BPCC has an open admissions policy established by the Louisiana Legislature and approved by the Board of Regents and Louisiana Community and Technical College System.

 Students may be admitted to Bossier Parish Community College if they meet one of these three options: have obtained a high school diploma from a school accredited by a regionally accredited agency, have obtained a General Education Development diploma (GED), or have met pre-established criteria on the BPCC Ability to Benefit test and are above the age of compulsory school attendance.
-The criteria established by the federal government as showing "ability to benefit" are as follows: a COMPASS score of 25 on pre-algebra/number skills; 32 on Writing Skills; and 62 on Reading Skills.
-The student must demonstrate at least the minimum score on all three tests in a single testing experience to be admitted.
+The objective of the Ability to Benefit as defined by the United States Department of Education is "the use of a standardized test approved by U. S. Department of Education to determine the ability of a student to benefit from the instruction available from an institution."
+The assessment measures established by the federal government as showing "ability to benefit" are as follows: a COMPASS score of 25 on Pre-Algebra/Numerical Skills; 32 on Writing Skills; and 62 on Reading Skills.
+The student is evaluated on the demonstration of at least the minimum score on all three tests in a single testing experience.

 BPCC operates on a three-semester system, which includes a summer term.
-A qualified applicant may register at the beginning of any semester.
-Complete admission records must be received in the Admissions/Registrar’s Office prior to registration in order for the applicant to be notified regarding eligibility for admission.
+A qualified applicant may register at the beginning of any academic session within the semester.
+Complete admission records must be received in the Admissions/Registrarís Office prior to registration in order for the applicant to be notified regarding eligibility for admission.
 Students failing to complete admission records will be denied admission or will be admitted temporarily as provisional students.
 Students admitted provisionally are not eligible for federal financial aid.

 The student’s permanent record is the academic file folder, which contains the following information: academic transcripts from high school and college, placement test scores, immunization records, and proof of Selective Service registration by male students.
 The records are on an imaging system, which stores the information on an optical disk.
 The records from 1967-94 are on microfiche, which is stored in a fireproof filing cabinet in the Admissions/Registrar's Office.